emreokcular/emreokcular.github.io/projects/kelimebot.md

 <https://twitter.com/kelimebot>

 All the words from the turkish TDK dictionary is collected with their types.
+Total number of words is 75547.

-Collected tweets were paired with nouns, adjectives, proverbs and verbs.
+Collected words were paired with their types such as nouns, adjectives, proverbs and verbs.

 ```
 ab,isim